 Now, dear Reader, are you free of these things?
 If not, just repent and pray through, and let us get in a condition to serve God and gain eternal life.
 If you are not living according to this standard, you are not meeting the requirements to enter the new, heavenly Jerusalem.

 Brother, sister, what will it profit you to gain the whole world but lose your soul?
-Remember Paul’s exhortation: “The night is far spent; the day is at hand; therefore, let us lay aside the works of darkness and put on the armor of light.
-Let us walk honestly, as in the day, not in rioting and drunkenness, not in chambering and wantonness, not in strife and envying.
-But put on the Lord Jesus Christ, and make no provision for the flesh, to fulfill the lusts thereof.”
-And, “Let us who are of the day be sober, putting on the breastplate of faith and love, and for a helmet, the hope of salvation.
-For God has not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ” (Rom.
-13:12-14; 1Thess.
-5:8-9).
+Remember Paul’s exhortation: “The night is far spent, and the day is at hand; therefore, let us lay aside the works of darkness and put on the armor of light.
+Let us walk decently, as in the day, not in revelry and drunkenness, nor in promiscuity and sensuality, nor in strife and envy.
+Instead, put on the Lord Jesus Christ, and do not make provision for the flesh, to gratify its lusts.”
+And, “Let us who are of the day be sober, putting on a breastplate of faith and love, and as a helmet, the hope of salvation.
+For God has not appointed us to wrath but to obtain salvation through our Lord Jesus Christ” (Rom.
+13:12–14; 1Thess.
+5:8–9).

 Now, dear children of God, let us press on and “redeem the time” because “the days are evil”, and many are turning back to “the elements of this world.”
 Let us not be among those who “draw back” but of those who press on “to the saving of the soul.”
 “No foul speech is to come out of your mouth,” Paul warns us in Ephesians 4:29–32, “but only what is useful for edification, as the need may be, that it might minister grace to the hearers.
 And do not grieve the holy Spirit of God, by which you were sealed until the day of redemption.
 Let all bitterness, and wrath, and anger, and clamor, and evil-speaking be put away from you, with all malice.
 And be kind to one another, tender-hearted, forgiving one another as God also forgave us, in Christ.”